vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 41 MBh 3.13.37–41 (tr. van Buitenen):

-After the Pān. ḍava (i.e. Arjuna), who was the very self of Kr.s.n. a, had thus spoken to himself, he fell silent and Janārdana (i.e. Kr.s.n. a) said to the Pārtha (i.e. Arjuna).
+After the Pān. ḍava (i.e. Arjuna), who was the very self of Kr.s.ṇa, had thus spoken to himself, he fell silent and Janārdana (i.e. Kr.s.ṇa) said to the Pārtha (i.e. Arjuna).
 ‘You are mine and I am yours, and my people are yours.
 He who hates you hates me; who follows you follows me.
-You, invincible hero, are Nara and I am Hari Nārāyan. a.
-Nara and Nārāyan. a, the seers, have come from their world to this worlḍYou are no other than I, Pārtha, I none other than you, Bhārata, no difference can be found between the two of us, bull of the Bharatas.
+You, invincible hero, are Nara and I am Hari Nārāyaṇa.
+Nara and Nārāyaṇa, the seers, have come from their world to this worlḍYou are no other than I, Pārtha, I none other than you, Bhārata, no difference can be found between the two of us, bull of the Bharatas.